komxun/IFDS-Algorithm/README.md

 # Problem Noticed
 - **Problem1**: The effect of overlapped object ruined the path planning result
 - **Problem2**: The Barrier of the cylinder, cone, and parallel piped are not uniformly enclosed -> This is because of how the safeguard function is derived from sphere
-- **Problem3**: After restructuring the code, the Global Optimizer ran a lot slower (but maybe more accurate than `verion2_legacy` since the objective function considers the SafeGuard and identical to the IFDS algorithm called in the main file)

 # Possible Solutions
 - **Problem1**: Follow the literature to solve the overlapped problem